On this page

 - Low level of cultural activity among young people: poor participation in extracurricular activities, decrease in book readership, decreased interest in the offer of cultural institutions and participation in amateur artistic movements;

 - The difficult situation of young people in the labour market due to lack of professional experience and low qualifications, and lack of skills and readiness to adapt them to the requirements of a dynamically changing labour market, low level of key competences useful in professional work (including the ability to show initiative and entrepreneurship, co-operation with others, and communication), low job security and undeveloped social capital in potential workplaces.
 In this context, it seems important to fill the gap in the educational offer (formal, non-formal and informal) with proposals aimed at developing competences highly valued by employers.
 Young people are often offered employment on the basis of civil law contracts or temporary contracts only, which means that they are less protected against dismissal, and this, in turn, creates a precarious employment situation for such people and thus prevents them from making long-term financial commitments (taking out a mortgage to buy a home) and private commitments (for example, this delays the process of starting a family and the decision to have children).
 As a consequence, they are reluctant to ‘fly the nest’ and end up living with their parents until they are 30, thus becoming independent increasingly late.
 The biggest concern is the phenomenon of staying outside of employment, education or training (NEET).
-In Poland, the percentage of young people in that situation was estimated at 11.6% in 2011, and mainly concerned young people aged 18 to 24.
+In Poland, the percentage of young people in that situation was estimated at 14,9% in 2016, and mainly concerned young people aged 18 to 24.
+Analogous rate for 2020 was 8.6%.
 Being a member of the NEET group not only results in reinforcement of negative patterns in professional life, but also translates into lower trust – including in institutions, less interest and involvement in public affairs (e.g. participation in elections) and less involvement in social issues (including membership in organisations);

-- Large families and incomplete families as factors which can potentially lead to financial problems and thus exclusion (as evidenced by poverty risk or social exclusion indicators in EU 27.
+- Large families and incomplete families as factors which can potentially lead to financial problems and thus exclusion (as evidenced by poverty risk or social exclusion indicators in EU 27).
 Poverty risk increases with the size of the household and is highest in families with three or more dependent children.
 A comparatively difficult situation is faced by incomplete families; furthermore, problems associated with poverty and exclusion have a particular effect on children and young people with varying degrees of disability.
 The significance of those risk factors increases markedly in the context of the low effectiveness of the support system for large families, which may exacerbate the concerns of young people about having children and severely limit the ability of families who have decided to have children to properly perform their functions as carers.
 In addition to single parenting and large families, teenage motherhood should also be given due regard.
 Although the general trend has been in decline since 2008, it has been growing in the case of very young mothers.
 The financial and non-financial status of children tends to be the same as that of the families and communities in which they are born and in which they grow up.
 This obvious fact gives rise to the risk of repeating the inequalities in subsequent generations.
 Children from wealthy and included families become wealthy and included adults, while children growing up in poor and marginalised families remain in the same situation as their parents.
 According to the methodology adopted for the purposes of the Europe 2020 strategy, over 2.1 million children in Poland (aged 0 to 17) are poor or excluded.
 This accounted for about 30% of children in this age group.
+Despite the declining number of poor or excluded children, this figure is obviously still unacceptable.
 Since 2016, a majority of the population groups taken into consideration has seen a decline in extreme poverty, with the greatest improvement in this regard being among children aged 0 to 17 and large families.
-The decline slowed down in 2018 and extreme poverty increased again, including among children age 0-17 and large families.
+The decline slowed down in 2018, and extreme poverty increased again, including among children age 0-17 and large families.

 Another issue concerns the way socially excluded groups, or groups facing such a risk, are distinguished – in Polish legislation they are generally not segregated according to the age criterion (except for the oldest generation).
 As a consequence, social integration of the young generation is also distinguished only in the context of the labour market, and poverty is perceived primarily from the perspective of the family, even if it affects mainly children and adolescents.
 As a result, young people’s poverty appears in the public discourse primarily in the context of becoming self-reliant, including entry into the labour market and access to housing.